bobwya/bobwya/README.md

-	media-video/h264enc : h264enc is an advanced and powerful interactive menu-driven shell script written for the GNU/Linux operating system to encode video files net-dialup/dterm : dterm is a simple terminal emulator for serial connections. net-dns/ndjbdns : Fork of djbdns, a collection of DNS client/server software. net-p2p/eiskaltdcpp  :  EiskaltDC++ is a cross-platform program that uses the Direct Connect and ADC protocols.i sys-apps/cpuid : Utility to get detailed information about CPU(s) using the CPUID instruction. sys-apps/hw-probe : A tool to probe system hardware, check operability and upload results. sys-fs/exfat-nofuse : Non-fuse kernel driver for exFat and VFat file systems.
+	media-video/h264enc : h264enc is an advanced and powerful interactive menu-driven shell script written for the GNU/Linux operating system to encode video files net-dialup/dterm : dterm is a simple terminal emulator for serial connections. net-dns/ndjbdns : Fork of djbdns, a collection of DNS client/server software. net-p2p/eiskaltdcpp  :  EiskaltDC++ is a cross-platform program that uses the Direct Connect and ADC protocols. sys-apps/cpuid : Utility to get detailed information about CPU(s) using the CPUID instruction. sys-apps/hw-probe : A tool to probe system hardware, check operability and upload results. sys-fs/exfat-nofuse : Non-fuse kernel driver for exFat and VFat file systems.